Vrushalisirsat/Lesson-1---markTwo--CLI-Fandom-Quiz-App/README.md

 # markTwo: CLI Fandom Quiz App
-For your levelZero portfolio you have to build this app.
-To help you all the sub-tasks and requirements for the app is mentioned below.
+For My levelZero portfolio I have to build this app.
+To help Me all the sub-tasks and requirements for the app is mentioned below.

 Sub-tasks:
 Make a quiz on anything you're passionate about, similar to markOne.